Meeting in Sydney on December 17

 The essential task for all those coming forward to fight for socialism is to study and assimilate the immense lessons that have been derived by the Marxist movement from the experiences of Bolshevism and the Russian Revolution.

-The SEP/SEG meetings will be a contribution to that process.
+The SEP/SEG meetings are a contribution to that process.
 We urge you to promote them as widely as possible to your workmates, and your friends and family.
 Donate as generously as you can to assist our efforts to advertise them through social media, posters and other media.
 Play your part in making these meetings not only a celebration of the Russian Revolution, but the launching pad for an intensified struggle to build the ICFI as the revolutionary leadership of the international working class.

 Sunday, December 17, 2.00 p.m.